Argument from ignorance: Examples

+Job call example

+They never called me back.
+I guess I didn't get the job.

+This would follow the second form of the argument:

+$P$ (I got the job) has not been proven true (via lack of callback).Therefore, $\neg P$ (I didn't get the job) is true.

+While both parts may be true (in this case, you actually didn't get the job), the reasoning is fallacious because there are cases, even if unlikely, where you could get the job, but don't receive a callback.
+For example, administrative delays, technical issues, or some kind of oversight from the hiring team.

 Related terms

 Contraposition and transposition

-Contraposition is a logically valid rule of inference that allows the creation of a new proposition from the negation and reordering of an existing one.
-The method applies to any proposition of the type If A then B and says that negating all the variables and switching them back to front leads to a new proposition i.e. If Not-B then Not-A that is just as true as the original one and that the first implies the second and the second implies the first.
+Contraposition, also known as transposition, is a logically valid rule of inference that allows the creation of a new proposition from the negation and reordering of an existing one.
+The method applies to any proposition of the type "If A then B" and says that negating all the variables and switching them back to front leads to a new proposition i.e. "If Not-B then Not-A" that is just as true as the original one and that the first implies the second and the second implies the first.

-Transposition is exactly the same thing as Contraposition, described in a different language.

 Null result

 Null result is a term often used in science to indicate evidence of absence.
 A search for water on the ground may yield a null result (the ground is dry); therefore, it probably did not rain.

 Related arguments

 Argument from self-knowing

 Arguments from self-knowing take the form: